 - Heat up a frying pan of oil.
-When hot, add the dough parcel to the pan.
+When hot, add the folded dough to the pan.
 It should be covered in oil (Be careful as it will be very hot!).
 Fry both sides of the Bolani until it is brown and crispy (like the photo below).

 - When cooked, use tongs or folks to remove the Bolani from the pan and rest on pieces of kitchen towel to help soak the excess oil.

-- Serve with Greek yoghurt and enjoy!
+- Serve with Greek yogurt and enjoy!

 Recipes from home

 This recipe is part of our Recipes from Home series.
-These recipes have been shared by refugee and Greek women who took part in the IRC’s cooking workshops held at Nan restaurant on the Island of Lesvos in Greece.
+These recipes have been shared by refugee and Greek women who took part in the IRC’s cooking workshops held at Nan restaurant on the Island of Lesbos in Greece.
 The aim of the workshops is to bring together local and refugee women, to promote common experiences and mutual understanding through the universal language of food.

 The cooking workshops were supported by the Western Union Foundation.